 Luckily for me my kids don't know too many people.

-Once all gifts have been thoughtfully and carefully selected, we set aside an evening for them to wrap their own gifts.
+Once all gifts have been thoughtfully and carefully selected, we set aside an hour for them to wrap their own gifts.
 I set out cheap wrapping paper and stick on bows.
 We play Christmas music.
 They cut and tape until their tiny little hearts are content.

 Every gift they give is completely from them.